 I don’t think Snipes gets enough credit for one of the best ever acting performances as a super hero.
 Through careful movements and poses, but with subdued emotions and relatively little dialogue, he creates an iconic, larger than life figure like no other on screen.
-With the swagger of John Shaft and the grim demeanor of a bodyguard he can be fun without cracking jokes.
+With the swagger of John Shaft and the grim demeanor of a bodyguard, he can be fun without cracking jokes.
 He’ll slink down from above like a ninja, flap his leather duster behind him like a cape, spin and sheathe his sword to punctuate a good line, and occasionally flash a toothy smile just to fuck with his enemies.

 Blade is in his own bubble enough to pull a machine gun on a crowded sidewalk.
 When cops have the nerve to shoot at him he asks “Motherfucker are you out of your damn mind?!”
 Traditionally that’s the question asked of the guy walking around in broad daylight with a sword on his back, not by him.

 One thing I think is really special about Snipes as Blade is his posing.
-I can’t think of an actor whose ever approached his level of standing, leaning, cocking his head, turning, crouching or swinging a sword like he would if he was a drawing.
+I can’t think of an actor who’s ever approached his level of standing, leaning, cocking his head, turning, crouching or swinging a sword like he would if he was a drawing.
 It’s as if every time he stops moving he’s already consulted a cover artist about the coolest looking way to do it.

 There have been many great actors who have played super heroes, and usually they try to bring humanity and a little naturalism to fill out the cartoon drawings.
 Batman or Iron Man might do a cool pose while in costume, but they usually have the masks off and then the filmmakers want us to learn about their psychology, what they’re going through.
 Not Blade.
 He doesn’t have the luxury of out-of-mask time.
 The closest he comes to talking about his feelings is to admit that he and his father figure Whistler (Kris Kristofferson, FIRE DOWN BELOW) “have a good arrangement.”
 (And then, “He makes the weapons.
 I use ’em.”)
 His most emotionally vulnerable moment is conveyed to us not through words or expressions, but through editing.
 A flash of Blade’s birth while he’s rescuing hematologist Karen (N’Bushe Wright, DEAD PRESIDENTS) from a vampire bite tells us that she reminds him of his mother.
 Minimal dialogue with Whistler tells us that keeping her alive is a violation of his usual rules.
 But they don’t waste time arguing about it.

-I like these sort of extreme characters who you automatically like, and then they proceed to not behave like you’re supposed to.
+I like these sort of extreme characters who you automatically like, and then they proceed to not behave like they’re supposed to.
 For example, Blade lets Karen go, then suddenly shows up in her apartment when she’s being attacked, and it pisses her off because she realizes he was using her as bait.
 “Get over it,” he says.
 He has all of humans’ strengths, none of their etiquette.